surya0180/AuthPage/README.md

 # Nodeauth.io
 This is a small web application built with mern stack that demonstrates authentication of user.
-This is done as part of internship assesment at iraitech

 ## How to install the application.
 1. Clone this repository using below command